-Nature Spirituality has always been essential to my life journey, and the teachings of First Nations elders and community peoples has been an important part of my learning and personal transformation.
+Nature Spirituality is essential to my life journey, and the teachings of First Nations elders and community peoples have played an important role in my learning and personal transformation.
 At an Elders Gathering hosted by Trent University in 2012, I heard revered Wisdom Keeper and Professor James Dumont (Anishnaabe) say that “everyone needs to get back to their own indigenous knowledge.”
 Like a lightning bolt from the blue, this simple statement activated a monumental set of questions about my own life, and issues in the wider society.

-I found these controversies and discussions irresistible, and began a research process that spanned 3 years of inquiry, writing and great discovery.
-Why were my white cohort creating "fake" native identities?
+I found the implications of this statement incredibly interesting, and began a research process that spanned 3 years of inquiry, writing and great discovery.
+Why was my white cohort creating "fake" native identities?
 What were some of the more obvious delusions in New Age Spirituality?
 What was white privilege?
 Why was cultural appropriation a continuation of Settler-Colonialism?
 What were healthy alternatives for the non-native spiritual seeker?
 Where was our own European indigenous knowledge located?
 Why were Americans and Canadians so disconnected from their Ancestors?
 Why were indigenous epistomologies better than western ways of thinking?
-What could we do as social justice activists, and is reconciliation with First Nations even possible?
-What does it mean to step back from the trajectory of Empire, and find more sustainable solutions both for ourselves, our communities, and the land itself?
+What can we do as social justice activists, and is reconciliation with First Nations even possible?
+What does it mean to step back from the trajectory of Empire, and to find more sustainable solutions both for ourselves, our communities, and the land itself?

-When James Dumont said that “everyone needs to get back to their own indigenous knowledge," of course he was making a statement on the appropriation of First Nations cultural and spiritual property by non-natives, but he was also giving us a great blessing, by implying that we can access our own indigenous knowledge from our own traditions.
-I was driven to elaborate on these important and timely themes, and advanced my own personal knowledge in the process.
-I will be forever indebted to James Dumont for inspiring me to write Ancient Spirit Rising and present it to the world.
+When James Dumont said that “everyone needs to get back to their own indigenous knowledge," he was, of course, making a statement on the appropriation of First Nations cultural and spiritual property by non-natives, but at the same time he was giving us a great blessing, by implying that it is possible for all people to access their indigenous knowledge from their own traditions.
+I was driven to elaborate on these important, timely, and often controversial themes, and to advance my own personal knowledge in the process.
+I will be forever indebted to James Dumont for inspiring me to write Ancient Spirit Rising and offer it to the world.

-As I was writing Ancient Spirit Rising I began to realize that having a spiritual focus in life included social and environmental justice, and by not engaging in activism on behalf of oppressed peoples and the other-than-human world we are not reaching our full potential.
-In the rich environment of cultural pluralism that exists in the Americas today, taking responsibility for our privilege and the history of Settler-Colonialism will go far in establishing mutual respect and peaceful co-existence between all peoples.
+As I was writing Ancient Spirit Rising I began to see that having a spiritual focus in life includes social and environmental justice, and by not engaging in activism on behalf of oppressed peoples and the other-than-human world, we fall short of our full potential.
+In the rich environment of cultural pluralism that exists in the Americas today, taking responsibility for our privilege and the history of Settler-Colonialism will go far in establishing mutual respect and peaceful co-existence between all people.
 By increasing our solidarity and allyship with Turtle Island First Nations (our “co-existence in co-resistance”) Ancient Spirit Rising offers diverse strategies for healing the colonizer/colonized divide.

 Pegi Eyers is the author of "Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community," a new book that explores strategies for neurodecolonization, rejecting Empire, social justice, ethnocultural identity, Apocalypse Studies, building land- emergent community & resilience in times of massive change.